NavyaG-lab/Tech-writer/primer.md

 * E = entity (Alessandro)
 * A = attribute (Age)
 * V = value (27)
-* T = time (logical time, t-value from Datomic, monotonically increasing)
 * Tx = transaction - a collection of facts that were written atomically
+  * T = time (logical time, t-value from Datomic, monotonically increasing).
+[Time is a property of the transaction]
 * Added = added or retracted

 We rely on the monotonically increasing t-value for the ETL.
 We extract from the last t-value we already extracted (extracting via transactions, not datoms - we always keep transactions together) up until the current t-value.